Study Architecture in Germany: 16 Universities & 23 Courses Taught in English

 Landscape Architecture is all about designing outdoor areas, landmarks, and structures to achieve environmental, social-behavioral, and aesthetic outcomes.
 Programs in Germany cover:

-• Urban green spaces: Incorporating green spaces into urban environments.
+- Urban green spaces: Incorporating green spaces into modern cities for better living.

 Urban Planning